Free and exclusive discount codes for hundreds of tours and & travel services in Iceland 🇮🇸

 Mean selfish thief.
 That is Pot Licker for you.

-Number four was Þvörusleikir (Pot Scraper Licker), who licked spoons whenever he could, which was not considered hygienic.
+Number four was Þvörusleikir (Pot Scraper Licker), who licked spoons whenever he could, which is not hygienic at all.
 Criminal number five was Pottaskefill (Pot Licker), and he would make a lot of noise to create diversions to raid the kitchen undisturbed.

 A junkie with poor taste, Itty Bitty had a craving for burnt morsels of food that stuck to pots and pans.
 He really messed up Icelandic Christmas.